Annual Appropriations Should “Hit the Target”

-In an effort to control the migration of non-native Asian Carp and other aquatic nuisance species, some have proposed physical separation of the waterway.
-AGLPA opposes closure of navigable waterways in the Great Lakes region.
-Physical separation will result in the disruption of commerce to the Port of Milwaukee, Port of Burns Harbor, Port of Indiana Harbor, and Port of Chicago, with negative impact on thousands of jobs.
+In an effort to control the migration of non-native Asian Carp and other aquatic nuisance species, some have proposed physical separation and/or modification of the waterway.
+AGLPA opposes closure or extended disruption of navigable waterways in the Great Lakes region.

 The opening and closing dates of the St. Lawrence Seaway vary from year to year due to weather conditions and the demands of commerce.
 The system’s locks have opened as early as March 20 and as late as March 31.
 The closing date has ranged from December 24 to December 31.
 In an effort to enhance the reliability of the shipping system, attract new cargoes and foster employment in the maritime sector, the United States and Canada should harmonize the Seaway’s opening and closing dates with those of the Soo Locks in northern Michigan.
 Doing so would establish a fixed navigation season for the entire Great Lakes navigation system from March 25th – January 15th.

-Since 2010, Congress has appropriated $2.2 billion to support the program’s initiatives throughout the Great Lakes region.
-Unfortunately, the FY2018 budget request proposes to eliminate the program.
-As stakeholders in a healthy, productive ecosystem, Great Lakes ports support the GLRI program and urge Congress to reject the Administration’s proposal and include $300 million in the EPA’s FY2018 budget.
+Since 2010, Congress has appropriated $2.5 billion to support the program’s initiatives throughout the Great Lakes region.
+Unfortunately, the FY2019 budget request proposes to shrink the program to a mere $30 million.
+As stakeholders in a healthy, productive ecosystem, Great Lakes ports support the GLRI program and urge Congress to reject the Administration’s proposal and include $300 million in the EPA’s FY2019 budget.